rdkit/rdkit/Docs/Code/CIPLabeling.md

 # New CIP labelling

 This is a C++ port of https://github.com/SiMolecule/centres, which was originally written by John Mayfied in Java.
-The port is originally written ontop of RDKit, but maintains the abstraction layer present in the orignal version, so that it should be possible to write adapt it to other frameworks by writing appropriate Molecule and Labeller classes, and some tests (the ones included are RDKit-specific).

-Currently, this is in a quite un-optimized state, as I wanted to start with code as close as possible to the original until some testing is available.
+The orignal algorithm was described in:

+Hanson, R. M., Musacchio, S., Mayfield, J. W., Vainio, M. J., Yerin, A., Redkin, D. Algorithmic Analysis of Cahn−Ingold−Prelog Rules of Stereochemistry: Proposals for Revised Rules and a Guide for Machine Implementation.
+J. Chem.
+Inf.
+Model.
+2018, 58, 1755-1765.

 ### A couple of remarks:
 - This does not perceive potential stereochemical configurations in the
 molecule: the input already needs to have information on which atoms/bonds should be labeled.
-Also, for resolution of tetrahedral chirality, the parity of the atoms is required, and for double bond stereochemistry, the bond must already be labeled as cis or trans, and both "anchors" must be known.
+Also, for resolution of tetrahedral chirality, the parity of the atoms is required, and for double bond stereochemistry, the bond must have the appropriate bond directions set on the neighboring bonds.

 - This does not provide CIP rank information on, e.g., neighbors around a chiral center.

-- The input molecule does not require all Hydrogens to be explicit, the code will take them into account appropriately, although the queries for atomic and mass numbers of those will be handed down to the molecule class by passing a nullptr atom to the appropriate methods.
+- The input molecule does not require all Hydrogens to be explicit, the code will take them into account appropriately.

+- Stereochemical labels will be applied by setting the "_CIPCode" property on the relevant atoms and bonds.

 ### Some potential points of improvement might be:
 - Implement the stereo configuration modes that haven't been ported yet (atropoisomery, Square planar, extended tetrahedral & cis/trans...).
-These haven't been ported yed because RDKit cannot perceive these (or does it?).
+These haven't been ported yed because RDKit cannot perceive these.

-- Handle atomic and mass numbers of implicit Hydrogens in the BaseMol class instead of handing them down to the framework molecule class.

-- Improve/remove the templates system, so that it isn't necessary to implement everything in headers.

 - Digraph generation/handling.
 It might be useful to improve the way nodes, edges and the digraph itself are handled, so that they don't need to be passed